davepinch/pinchy.cc/collections/_quotes/man-is-born-free-and-everywhere-he-is-in-chains.md

 ---
-title: '"Man is born free; and everywhere he is in chains."'
+title: "Man is born free; and everywhere he is in chains."
+attribution: "Jean-Jacques Rousseau"
 layout: quote
 tags:
   - Quote

-quote:
-  text: "Man is born free; and everywhere he is in chains."
-  who: "Jean-Jacques Rousseau"
 ---

 ---